huynguyennovem/huynguyennovem.github.io/_posts/2020-11-17-android11-package-visibility.md

 tags: [tutorial, android, android-11]
 ---

+- Scenario: Your app is targeting to Android 11, you want to query/interact with other apps (for eg: get data return, bind a service..).
+By default your app will return `NameNotFoundException` - regardless of whether the target app is installed.

+- How to configure:
-If your app targets Android 11 or higher, you might need to add the <queries> element in your app's manifest file.
+Add the <queries> element in your app's manifest file.
 Within the <queries> element, you can specify packages by name, by intent signature, or by provider authority.

-- Step 1: Set `targetSdkVersion` to 30
++ Step 1: Set `targetSdkVersion` to 30

-- Step 2: Add `<queries>` tag to `AndroidManifest.xml`
++ Step 2: Add `<queries>` tag to `AndroidManifest.xml`

     In this example, I will open Google Map app:
     ```xml